 Daily Comforts for Caregivers by Pat Samples

-If you feel overwhelmed by the seemingly never-ending day-to-day struggles of caregiving, this book could offer you the guidance and support you need to get through them.
+If you feel overwhelmed by caregiving challenges and the seemingly never-ending day-to-day struggles of caregiving, this book could offer you the guidance and support you need to get through them.

 You can get the book for $10.99 as a paperback or a Kindle book.

 This is another great book from Gail Sheehy, the author of the New York Times bestseller “Groundbreaking Passages.”
-It features expert advice from Gail Sheehy, a prolific expert on the now-aging baby boomer generation.
+It features expert advice from Gail Sheehy, a prolific expert on elder care for the now-aging baby boomer generation.

 In this book, you’ll get valuable insight divided into nine crucial steps for effective and successful family caregiving.
 This will ultimately give you the courage to turn chaos into confidence, even at the most challenging times.